Baking & Pastry Arts - AS

 Please note the following campus considerations when choosing a Four-Year Option:

 - Applied Food Science, Innovation & Technology is only offered at the Charlotte Campus.

 - Baking & Pastry Arts bachelor's degree program is only offered at the Providence Campus for day students.

 - Baking & Pastry Arts and Food Service Management is not available for Denver CE.

 - Business Studies is not available for Denver CE.

-- Food & Beverage Entrepreneurship is only offered at the Charlotte, North Miami and Providence campuses for day students.
+- Food & Beverage Entrepreneurship is only offered Online and at the Charlotte, North Miami and Providence campuses for day students.